PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 - Adjust your [workflow memory and timeout settings](/workflows/settings/) according to the size of the data in your data store.
 Set the memory at 512 MB and timeout to 60 seconds and adjust higher if needed.

-- Monitor the exporting logs after each execution to make sure there weren't errors.
+- Monitor the exports of this step after each execution for any potential errors preventing a full export.
 Run the step as many times as needed until all your data is exported.

 :::warning
 This action deletes the keys that were successfully exported.
 It is advisable to first run a test without deleting the keys.
 In case of any unforeseen errors, your data will still be safe.